 As Copyright Agency can only make payments to members, all parties to a dispute must be Copyright Agency members.

 Disputes relating to works that have been allocated less than $2,000 can be managed under the first two stages set out below.
 However, if the issue has not been resolved, the allocations will continue to be held in trust until all members have confirmed that the dispute has been resolved.
 In such cases, members should advise Copyright Agency of the outcome of the dispute by contacting our Disputes Officer on (02) 9394 7600.

 Claims for allocations to a work for which payment has already occurred are not usually referred to DARP.
 This is a matter between the parties.

 NOTIFICATION OF DISPUTE

-A member must advise Copyright Agency’s Membership Manager in writing that entitlement to an allocation to a work(s) is in dispute.
+A member must advise Copyright Agency by raising a case that entitlement payment for a work(s) is in dispute by completing a ‘Raise a Case’ form, that can be found in the footer of any page once you are logged into the Member Portal.
 The member advising the dispute must set out the nature of the dispute.
-Copyright Agency will acknowledge receipt of the written notification within 48 hours.
+Copyright Agency will acknowledge receipt of the written notification within one day.
 Copyright Agency will also notify all other affected Copyright Agency members to this dispute within 48 hours of receiving written notification of the dispute.